nextstrain/augur/docs/usage/cli/subsample.rst

 --------

-The ``defaults`` section is optional and allows you to specify common options that apply to all samples.
-This reduces repetition when multiple samples share the same criteria.
+The ``defaults`` section is optional and allows you to specify common options that apply to all filter samples.
+This reduces repetition when multiple filter samples share the same criteria.

 Options specified in the ``defaults`` section can be overridden by individual samples.
 If both defaults and a specific sample define the same option, the